dobrushina/dobrushina.github.io/Neurodivergence-Psychotherapy.md

 published: true
 ---

 *As a psychologist, neuroscientist, and neurodivergent person, I adhere to the neuroaffirmative, non-pathologising approach to psychotherapy.
-I also believe that while working with ADHD, autism, other neurodevelopmental conditions, and brain injury, it is essential to adjust the therapeutic approach based on the growing body of new research data.
+I also believe that while working with ADHD, autism, other neurodevelopmental conditions, and brain injury, it is essential to adjust the therapeutic approach based on the growing body of research data.
 In this long read, I have tried to briefly outline my view on neurodivergence and on why and how neurodivergent people can benefit from psychological support.*

 ### What is Neurodivergence?